Coat of arms

 |Armorial bearings of the Borough of St Edmundsbury|

 On 15 May 1974 the Queen granted a charter conferring borough status upon the new district.
-The original four local authority areas had their own coat of arms or official badges (pictured below) but none of these were appropriate to identify the new Borough of St Edmundsbury.
+The original four local authority areas had their own coat of arms or official badges (pictured below).
+None of these were appropriate to identify the new Borough of St Edmundsbury.

 |Borough of Bury St Edmunds coat of arms, granted in 1606||Rural District of Thingoe coat of arms, granted in 1958||Haverhill official badge depicting a loom|

-Therefore, the newly formed St Edmundsbury Borough Council petitioned for a Grant of Armorial Bearings The arms were designed by the College of Arms and with effect from 13 February 1975 the arms were reserved for the council.
-Letters patent (the method by which a coat of arms is granted) were granted by the Garter, Clarenceux and Norry nd Ulster Kings of Arms on 21 June 1977.
+The newly formed St Edmundsbury Borough Council petitioned for a Grant of Armorial Bearings.
+The arms were designed by the College of Arms.
+With effect from 13 February 1975 the arms were reserved for the council.
+Letters patent (the method by which a coat of arms is granted) were granted by the Garter, Clarenceux and Norry and Ulster Kings of Arms on 21 June 1977.

 Why have armorial bearings?

 The functional purpose of arms is identification.
 They must be unique in order to identify one particular person or, as in this instance, a local authority and area.
 Heraldry (the system armorial bearings) is believed to have begun in the period 1130 to 1160.
 Historically, knights fought wearing steel armour, helmets and carried a shield.
 As the helmet completely covered their faces they were unrecognisable and so the practice of wearing a distinctive crest that was clearly visible (for example on their helmets or shields) arose.